 By using physicality to convey emotions and ideas, actors can create a deeper connection with the audience and bring a story to life in a unique and unforgettable way.

-Movement can also be used to create symbolism and metaphor, adding depth and complexity to a performance.
+Movement and body language can also be used to create symbolism and metaphor, adding depth and complexity to a performance.

 Character Creation with Jaques Lecoq

-We can use Jaques Lecoq’s techniques in order to create characters in our acting work.
+We can use Jaques Lecoq’s techniques to create characters for our acting work.
 Here are a couple of the most effective:

 Undulations